zhenga8533/bbvw-wiki/docs/pokemon/rotom-heat.md

 ### Egg Moves

-Rotom-Heat cannot learn any moves by breeding.
+Rotom Heat cannot learn any moves by breeding.

 ### Tutor Moves

-Rotom-Heat cannot learn any moves from tutors.
+Rotom Heat cannot learn any moves from tutors.